kommisar5150/spartacus-compiler/README.md

-# Spartacus Compiler
-C compiler for Capua ASM conversion
+## C compiler for Capua ASM conversion

 I know very little about compilers, so I'm just designing this the way it makes sense in my head.
 Current functionality for the compiler will be limited to the following options: